mapme-initiative/IATI-Project-Location-standard/docs/index.md

 Welcome to the [MAPME Community`s of Practice](https://www.mapme-initiative.org/) guide for collecting project location data in development cooperation.
 This website will describe how to collect and validate project locations according to the specifications of our data-model.
-If you have any questions, comments or suggestions for improvements, please open a ticket in our [Github repository](https://github.com/mapme-initiative/IATI-Project-Location-Standard).
+If you have any questions, comments or suggestions for improvements, please contribute to our [Discussions](https://github.com/mapme-initiative/IATI-Project-Location-Standard/discussions) or open a ticket in our [Github repository](https://github.com/mapme-initiative/IATI-Project-Location-Standard).

 ## Goals
 This guide: